ZangDim/DZAnalytics/README.md

 # Deployment
 Sakila Analytics is deployed on the Streamlit Community Cloud, making it accessible for users to interact with the application directly from their browsers without any local setup.

+# LINK
+You can use Sakila Analytics on # https://sakilaanalytics.streamlit.app/